qlab-team/qlab/README.md

 ### Cloud Functions

-Due to the (kind of annoying) fact that Google Cloud Platform only supports older versions of Node.
+Due to the _(kind of annoying)_ fact that Google Cloud Platform [only supports older versions of Node](https://firebase.google.com/docs/functions/manage-functions) you will need to use Node 10 to build and deploy the Cloud Functions side of this project. _CircleCI is already set up for this_

+Consider using the Node Version Manager: [nvm](https://github.com/nvm-sh/nvm) to make this all a lot easier.

+This project specifically uses Node Version `node:10.16.3` for its build and cloud functions.

 ## The QLAB Team